bitsmanent/scripts/README.md

 This approach requires convert(1) from the ImageMagick suite.

-You can achieve more extreme results by using scrapthumb in conjunction with semi-automatic customization tool.
+You can achieve more extreme results by using scrapthumb in conjunction with semi-automatic customization tools.
 Have a look at [autotheme.sh](https://github.com/neeasade/autotheme.sh).

 acpi